 Other features include lounges on every floor and a gracious landscaped courtyard opening onto the campus.
 Located on the lower level of the Residence Hall are the University Library Archives and Special Collections.

 Residence Hall AThis state-of-the-art building is located adjacent to Swirbul Library and is near the softball and baseball fields.
 15 Photos

 Residence Hall B

 State-of-the-art living; mostly upper-class students.
-Residence Hall B opened in Fall 2011, featuring environmentally sensitive design and its heating and cooling systems are powered using geothermal technology.
-Each room features a private bathroom attached to the room and individual climate control including air conditioning.
+Residence Hall B opened in Fall 2011, featuring environmentally sensitive design, its heating and cooling systems are powered using geothermal technology, and houses our Greek and Social Fellowship floor.
+Each room features a semi-private bathroom attached to the room and individual climate control including air conditioning.

 The building is located between Hall A and Eddy Halls, adding to the residential section of the campus offering students great views from top floor lounges of baseball games played on the nearby William J. Bonomo Memorial Field.